Maybe Accepting Guests

 We could teach you to play some board games, as we are game geeks.
 As native Finns and having lived almost twenty years in Tampere we also know our share about national heritage and can introduce you local foods, take you to sauna or guide you around the city.
 We're both quite tech-savvy.

 It would be great to learn do-it-yourself crafting and new vegetarian recipes from all over the world.
 If you have recommendations about interesting web pages, books or documentaries, we'd be happy to hear about them.
 We're also interested in gardening and community living around the world.
+Or almost anything that you are passionate about and can share with us. :)

 What I Can Share with Hosts